Treats type 2 diabetes. Used together with proper diet and exercise to help control blood sugar.

 Warnings While Using This Medicine

-- Make sure your doctor knows if you are pregnant or breastfeeding, or if you have any kind of heart disease, heart failure, or a history of heart attack.
-Also tell your doctor if you have blood problems, liver disease, edema, an eye disease such as macular edema (swelling of the back of the eye), or fragile bones (especially women).
+- Make sure your doctor knows if you are pregnant or breastfeeding, or if you have any kind of heart or blood vessel disease, heart failure, or a history of a heart attack.
+Tell your doctor if you have liver disease, edema (fluid retention or swelling), macular edema (swelling of the back of the eye), or fragile bones (especially women).

 - Check with your doctor if blurred vision, decreased vision, or any other change in vision occurs during your treatment.
 Your doctor may want you to have your eyes checked by an ophthalmologist (eye doctor).